 This task will be strongly supported by the solar thermal manufacturers, who must have certification (FSEC within Florida, and FSEC-contracted SRCC nationwide) to effectively sell their products and qualify those products for various state and federal incentives and rebates.
-The Solar Rating and Certification Corporation (SRCC) currently contracts with FSEC for \$500,000 of annual work in test and certification.
-Further, FSEC expects the US Department of Energy to fund test work at an annual rate of \$200,000 during through 2011.
+The Solar Rating and Certification Corporation (SRCC) has traditionally been operated from the FSEC campus and the SRCC contracted with FSEC for \$500,000 of annual work in test and certification.
+In July of 2011, SRCC moved into a separate independent facility, and now has only limited contracts with FSEC for database and related IT support.
+Further, the US Department of Energy has funded work at an annual rate of \$500,000 to FSEC and SRCC through December of 2011.
 However, this support is directed to labor and other operating expenses, and will not provide for the capital expansion and enhancements proposed under this task.